Common scenarios, examples, tutorials, and walkthroughs for Azure Logic Apps

 Common starting points for logic app workflows

-Every workflow starts with a single trigger, which fires when the trigger condition is met, runs the workflow, and passes along any trigger outputs to subsequent actions in the workflow.
+Every workflow starts with a trigger, which fires either on a specified schedule or when the trigger condition is met.
+When the trigger fires, subsequent actions run in the workflow, and pass along any trigger outputs to these actions.
 Many connectors provide triggers, which have either of the following types:

-Polling trigger: Checks a service endpoint for data or an event that meets the trigger condition, based on the specified schedule.
-If the trigger condition is met at that time, the trigger fires, creating and running a new workflow instance that uses any trigger outputs as inputs for the workflow.
+• Polling trigger: Based on the specified schedule, this trigger checks an endpoint for data or an event that meets the trigger condition.
+If the trigger condition is met, the trigger fires, creates, and runs a new workflow instance.
+Any trigger outputs pass as inputs to the first action in the workflow.

 Polling trigger examples